Kazandu/roboco-api/README.md

 # roboco-api

+## THIS PROJJECT IS STILL WIP!
+THERE ARE HARDCODED FILEPATHS INSIDE!

-API tool for the (Soon to be renamed) roboco archiving tool
+API tool for the (Soon to be renamed) roboco archiving tool.
+Provides endpoints for https://github.com/Kazandu/archiver